nfcpy/nfcpy/docs/examples/helloworld.rst

 Line 36

-  The first available NFC reader is opened and stored in *clf*.
-This line would raise a ``LookupError`` exception if no reader is found, and should in real applications be enclosed in a try-except clause.
+  The first available NFC reader is opened and assigned to *clf*.
+This line would raise an :exc:`IOError` exception (with errno set to :const:`errno.ENODEV`) if no reader is found and should in real applications be enclosed in a try-except clause.

 Line 38